puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 To stay consistent with the package/file/service idiom, let's dive back into the sshd.pp file and add the `openssh-server` package to it.

-{% task 3 %}
+{% task 7 %}
 Manage the package for the SSH server

-Type the following code in above your file resource in file `/root/sshd.pp`
+Add the following code above your file resource in your `sshd/manifests/init.pp` manifest

 {% highlight puppet %}
 package { 'openssh-server':